JohnTerragnoli/ECE281_CE5/README.md

 After the correct waveforms were added, a waveform file was created and saved, so that it could be refereced for later work.
 This is the [New_Waveform](https://raw.githubusercontent.com/JohnTerragnoli/ECE281_CE5/master/actual_waveform.wcfg) file.

+#Task 3:

+The purpose of this task was to add the instruction "ori" to the MIPS design.
+The ori command means to take a value in from memory and "or" this value with an immediate number.

+In order to implement this design, some changes were made to the MIPS Processor.
+These changes can be seen below:

+////////////insert picture of altered MIPS design.

+These changes were made for the following reasons:

 #Documentation:
 C3C Sabin Park helped me figure out how to add the correct waveforms to the simulation.